getninjas/spot-ninja/README.md

 This software is responsible for all the intelligence in increasing and decreasing AutoScalingGroups size based on Spotfleet health.

+## License

+spot ninja is released under the terms of the Apache License.
+See LICENSE file for more information or see [apache](https://www.apache.org/licenses/LICENSE-2.0)

 ## Requirements

 - Docker >=v1.13.1